WeeBeasties/WeeBeasties.github.io/_posts/2017-11-02-a-new-passion.md

 ---
 layout: post
-title: Let's start the adventure
+title: A new beginning
 category: Background
 author:
-  login: nicolas
+  login: clifton
-  email: nicolas@algolia.com
+  email: CliftonFranklund@ferris.edu
-  display_name: nicolas
+  display_name: Clifton
-  first_name: Nicolas
+  first_name: Clifton
-  last_name: Dessaigne
+  last_name: Franklund
 ---

-Welcome to The Algolia Blog!
-It's always difficult to write the first post of a blog!
+Welcome to the Reproducible Assessment blog!
+I am finding this first post to be a bit awkward to write.
+So I am just going to begin by sharing a little bit about my purposes for creating this site and describing what sorts of things that I plan to discuss here.

 What should I talk about?
 The company, the founders, the business, the culture?
 And all that knowing that virtually nobody will read except diggers in a few years (hopefully)!